Data Localization Laws by Country (2026)

 Vietnam: Cybersecurity and Data Storage

-Decree 13/2023 requires organizations transferring personal data of Vietnamese citizens abroad to prepare a Transfer Impact Assessment dossier and file it with the Ministry of Public Security.
-The data must be stored locally, and the organization must obtain a registration certificate before transferring personal data across borders.
+Decree 13/2023 requires organizations transferring personal data of Vietnamese citizens abroad to prepare a Transfer Impact Assessment and file it with the Ministry of Public Security.
+A registration certificate is required before transfers may proceed.

 Indonesia: Government Regulation on Electronic Systems

 Indonesia's Government Regulation No. 71 of 2019 (GR 71/2019) on Electronic Systems and Transactions requires public electronic system operators to place their data centers and disaster recovery centers in Indonesian territory.
-Private electronic system operators were initially given flexibility, though sector-specific rules apply.
+Private electronic system operators may locate data outside Indonesia subject to conditions: the offshore location must not diminish government supervision effectiveness, and access must be provided for supervision and law enforcement.

 The financial services sector faces additional requirements from Indonesia's Financial Services Authority (OJK), which requires banks and financial institutions to maintain primary data centers domestically.

-The NDPR does not impose blanket localization but requires that personal data be stored in Nigeria where "it is reasonably practicable."
-Cross-border transfers require adequate protection in the destination country or appropriate safeguards.
+The NDPA does not impose blanket localization but requires that personal data transferred outside Nigeria receive adequate protection in the destination country or that appropriate safeguards be implemented.
+The United States is not recognized by the NDPC as providing adequate protection, meaning US-bound transfers require standard contractual clauses or other safeguards.

 Turkey: Conditional Transfer Framework